Sunday of week 25 of Ordinary Time

 Our situation

 And before we continue to side with the grumbling workers, it might help to remember our own situation.
 We ought to be very grateful that we have a God whose justice is so patently unjust.
-He loves Mary his Mother, he loves a Mother Teresa and he loves ME with exactly the same love.
+He loves Mary his Mother, he loves a St Teresa of Calcutta and he loves ME with exactly the same love.
 Is that just?
 Is that what I deserve?
-Should I complain or should I bow down in humble thankfulness that I am treated so well, that as one of the “last” I get the same treatment as the “first”?
+Should I complain, or should I bow down in humble thankfulness that I am treated so well, that as one of the “last” I get the same treatment as the “first”?

 God’s way, our way